Sharks and Us: Free Webinar Presents Short Film about Humanity’s Relationship with Sharks through Unique Hawaiian Lense

 KIHEI – Google search news for tiger sharks, and you’re most likely to see the latest headlines about unfortunate run-ins between these animals and people – especially on Maui.
 The Hawaiian Islands are infamous for these toothy apex predators, and Maui is home to the most tiger sharks of all the islands.

 But rewind about a thousand years, and you’d find a society with a different view of these animals.
 The ancient Hawaiians revered sharks, called manō, recognizing their potential danger but admiring their strength and role in marine ecosystems.
 In fact, many Hawaiian families denoted sharks as ‘aumakua, personal or family gods that originated as a deified ancestor, which takes on physical forms.

 This evolving relationship is the focus of a new animated short film, Manō, which will be presented and discussed during Maui Nui Marine Resource Council’s next Know Your Ocean Speaker Series webinar, which is supported by the County of Maui.
 Brittany Biggs, director and producer of Manō, will lead the screening and discussion of the film, along with cultural advisors Mike and Kaikea Nakachi.
-The webinar will be held January 11 at 5:30 pm HT.
-Attendance is free but advanced registration is required.
-Register here.

 “One of my primary goals with Manō is to present a cultural perspective to shark conservation by sharing the relationship between sharks and Native Hawaiians, in which these animals are revered and loved as family,” said Biggs.
 “My hope is that this film will illustrate how vulnerable sharks are and inspire people to protect them.”